mimblewimble/grin/doc/FAQ.md

 - Q: What is grin?
 A: An implementation of [MimbleWimble](https://download.wpsoftware.net/bitcoin/wizardry/mimblewimble.txt)
 - Q: Similar to Bitcoin?
 A: Both are outputs-based, PoW.
 See also [Grin for Bitcoiners](grin4bitcoiners.md)
 - Q: Mining?
 A: Testnet only.
 CPU, synchronous.
 GPU or asynchronous is not yet supported.
 - Q: Block height?
-A: HTTP GET /v1/chain on a public peer node, for example http://testnet1.yeastplume.com:13413/v1/chain or (grintest.net)[https://grintest.net/]
+A: HTTP GET /v1/chain on a public peer node, for example http://testnet1.yeastplume.com:13413/v1/chain or [grintest.net](https://grintest.net/)
 - Q: Store of value?
 A: Not yet.
 Wait for Mainnet.
 Testnet1 can still disappear and reappear unexpectedly.
 - Q: Block size limit?
 Target mean block time?
 A: Target mean block time is 1 block per 60 seconds.
 The size is limited by transaction "weight", though there is also a hard cap on the order of tens of MB.
 - Q: Does grin scale?
-A: Yes, it might eventually do, thanks to transaction cut-through and possible level 2 solutions.
+A: Yes, it might eventually do, thanks to transaction cut-through and possible layer 2 solutions.
 - Q: Fees?
 Monetary policy?
 A: https://github.com/mimblewimble/grin/wiki/fees-mining
 - Q: Roadmap?
 A: Moving fast, changing things.
 Maybe look at [issues and milestones](https://github.com/mimblewimble/grin/milestones)
 - Q: Proof of payment?
 A: Planned.
 Maybe in Testnet2